 We performed a comparison between Dell PowerProtect Data Manager and Zerto based on real PeerSpot user reviews.

-Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution adequately handles data storage."
+Find out in this report how the two Backup and Recovery solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The deduplication is the most valuable feature because it helps to control the overhead."

 "Dell PowerProtect Data Manager helps to reduce the amount of data being transferred and stored."